How to prepare for job loss

 1. Build your emergency fund cash reserve

-An adequate cash reserve enables you to handle the unexpected, so you don't have to dip into your long-term investments.
+The first step in learning how to prepare for job loss is building an adequate cash reserve.
+This enables you to be ready to handle the unexpected, so you don't have to dip into your long-term investments.
 No matter what you currently have set aside, consider adding to it regularly.
 Every bit can help.

 The rule of thumb:

-2. Consider whether a home equity line of credit (HELOC) is right for you
+2. Consider whether a line of credit is right for you

 A home equity line of credit allows you to take a loan against the equity in your house and use the resulting funds for other purposes, including to establish an emergency cash reserve or to finance major expenses.
-Having this type of credit available can provide emergency funding if you lose your job.
+Having this type of credit available is a great way to make sure you’re prepared for a job loss, as it can provide emergency funding should you need it.
 Plus, a HELOC offers these advantages:

 - Unlike a term or closed-end loan, you only pay on the funds you use.
 For example, if you have a $50,000 HELOC and use $10,000, you only pay interest on the $10,000 balance, not the full line amount.